by

 Melitta pour-over coffee brewer and carafe (Germany)

-If you buy an item via this post, we may get a small fee.
+Enjoy no ads, no pop-ups, and no sign-up forms.
+If you buy an item via this list, we may get a small fee at no extra cost to you.

 This Melitta pour-over system comes from Germany, a place where people like order and efficiency very much.
 Instead of buying a giant plastic machine that sits on your counter collecting dust and making a loud noise while it forces boiling water through, this is a quiet, glass carafe and a simple cone.